 There is plenty of fun and recreation here as well.
 Surfers know Hammonds for its superior waves, groups of young locals (looking like they just stepped out of an Abercrombie & Fitch catalogue) toss Frisbees, footballs and flirty glances, while joggers and walkers appreciate the safe and serene, lengthy and unimpeded venue.

 Butterfly Beach is perhaps best-known, however, for its spectacular sunsets.
-As Santa Barbara’s most west-facing beach, it is ideally situated to capture the visual rewards and romantic ambiance of what is, for many locals and visitors alike, the ultimate twilight ritual.
+As the most west-facing Santa Barbara beach, it is ideally situated to capture the visual rewards and romantic ambiance of what is, for many locals and visitors alike, the ultimate twilight ritual.
 Add the frequent site of dolphins putting on their graceful, playful show just offshore, and you have a postcard ending to a perfect Santa Barbara day.

 Location: Butterfly Beach: Coast Village Rd. or Hwy 101 to Olive Mill Rd.
 Turn away from the mountains on Olive Mill Rd.; Hammonds & Miramar Beaches: Hwy.
 101 to San Ysidro Rd.
 Turn toward the beach and continue to end (Eucalyptus Ln.).

-Perhaps the Santa Barbara area’s most easily accessible beach, Summerland’s stretch of sand is just a block off of Highway 101.
+One of the easiest stretches of sand among Santa Barbara beaches, Summerland Beach is just a block off of Highway 101.
 Not only is it convenient, it is also user-friendly and fun.
 The beach rests below Lookout Park, a lovely oasis of green lawn dotted with picnic tables, barbecues, and playground equipment for the kids.
 A paved walkway leads to the mile-long expanse of beach, which, at low tide, connects with Fernald Point and the beautiful Montecito beaches to the north, and extends to Loon Point on the south.
 It’s hard to imagine that Summerland Beach was home to a forest of wooden oil derricks a century ago.

 Location: Hwy.
 101 to Summerland (Evans St.) exit.
 Turn toward the beach and enter Lookout Park.